Distribution Practices

 Minimum scholarship distributions

-The Foundation’s current minimum scholarship award is $1,000.
+The foundation’s current minimum scholarship award is $1,000.
 Funds are divided equally across the fall and spring semesters and are paid directly to students’ schools.

 Where scholarships may be made

-The Foundation makes scholarship awards directly to U.S. academic institutions accredited by the Department of Education that qualify to receive federal student aid funding, including grants, loans, and work-study.
+The foundation makes scholarship awards directly to U.S. academic institutions accredited by the Department of Education that qualify to receive federal student aid funding, including grants, loans, and work-study.
 NCCF scholarship awards are only issued to not-for-profit institutions and government entities such as public colleges or universities.

 Due diligence